Strangers on a Train (album): Release

 Although Strangers on a Train was recorded in 1978, it wasn't released until eight years later in 1986.
 The album was issued in the U.S. by the West Coast rock and Grateful Dead specialist label, Relix Records.
 The cover art for the album was produced by Gary Kroman, from a concept by Leslie D. Kipple.

 In Europe, Bam-Caruso Records released the album with a rearranged running order, under the alternate title of Voices Calling.

 An unauthorized compilation of Voices Calling was issued by Red Cap Records in 2004, compiling the album with the Michael Brown produced Montage LP, Steve Martin's lone solo single, and some Left Banke radio spots.

-Omnivore Recordings issued a expanded and remastered CD of the album on February 25, 2022.
+Omnivore Recordings issued an expanded and remastered CD of the album on February 25, 2022.
 The Omnivore reissue compiles the UK Bam-Caruso sequence of album, with 6 previously unissued songs recorded with Brown in 2001-2002 (all were written by Brown, one in collaboration with Yvonne Vitale and one with Ian Lloyd).
 The remaster was co-produced by Grammy winning producer Cheryl Pawelski, rock photographer Daniel Coston, and author Scott Schinder.